cleancodelover/book-store/README.md

   - You are done making a purchase.

 # Step 12 - To View your transactions
-  - On thesame transactions, use the "/transactions" endpoint with the "Get" verb, expand it and enter your user name and view all  your transactions.
+  - On thesame transactions, use the "/transactions" endpoint with the "Get" verb, expand it and enter your user id and view all  your transactions.

 # Step 13 - Review Books
   - Go down to "Reviews" and expand the endpoint "books/reviews" with the verb "Post", enter your book ID, your user ID, a description and a waited rating, from 0 to 5.